lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Introduction

-Other \textsf{R} packages that can be fruitfully related to \texttt{lqmix} are \texttt{rqpd} \citep{rqpdPack} and \texttt{npmlreg} \citep{npmlregPack}.
-The former allows for the estimation of linear quantile regression models for panel data by considering either a penalized fixed effect estimation method \citep{Koenker2004} or a correlated random-effect method \citep{AbrevayaDahl2008}.
-In both cases, parameters are estimated by minimizing an extended quantile loss function.
-On the other side, the \texttt{npmlreg} \textsf{R} package entails mixtures of (generalized) linear models for clustered observations by employing a ML approach for parameter estimation.
-Last, it is worth mentioning the \texttt{quantreg} \textsf{R} package \citep{quantregPack} for estimation and inference in linear models for conditional quantiles.

-{The modeling of longitudinal data via quantile regression is also possible by considering packages and environments out of the \textsf{R} world, although none allows to consider random coefficients and the possibility of modeling them dynamically.
-The \textsf{Stata} modules \textsf{xtqreg} \citep{xtqreg_pack} and \textsf{xtmdqr} \citep{xtmdqr_pack} allow for the estimation of linear quantile regression models for longitudinal data based on the use of fixed effects.
+The modeling of longitudinal data via quantile regression is also possible by considering packages and environments out of the \textsf{R} world, although none of them allows to consider random coefficients and the possibility of modeling them {non-parametrically and/or} dynamically.
+The \textsf{Stata} modules \texttt{xtqreg} \citep{xtqreg_pack} and \texttt{xtmdqr} \citep{xtmdqr_pack} allow for the estimation of linear quantile regression models for longitudinal data based on the use of fixed effects.
 These modules differ in the way model parameters are estimated: the former considers the method of moments introduced by \cite{MachadoSantosSilva2019}, while the latter builds up on the minimum distance approach described by \cite{GalvaoWang2015}.
-The \textsf{qregpd} module \citep{qregpd_pack} is also worth to be mentioned; it implements the quantile regression estimator developed in \cite{Graham2015} for panel data.
-Last, the \textsf{qreg Stata} module \citep{qreg2_pack} allows for the estimation of linear quantile regressions under the assumption of independent observations.
-Similarly does also the \textsf{quantreg SAS} procedure. }
+The \texttt{qregpd} module \citep{qregpd_pack} is also worth to be mentioned; it implements the quantile regression estimator developed in \cite{Graham2015} for panel data.
+Last, the \texttt{qreg} \textsf{Stata} module \citep{qreg2_pack} allows for the estimation of linear quantile regressions under the assumption of independent observations.
+Similarly does also the \texttt{quantreg} \textsf{SAS} procedure.

 The paper is structured as follows.
-Different proposals entailing finite mixtures of linear quantile regression models are provided in Section \ref{sec:models}, where the case of TC, TV, and a combination of TC and TV random coefficients are discussed.
-ML estimation is introduced in Section \ref{sec:ML}, where details of the EM algorithm and the bootstrap procedure for standard error estimation are described.
-The proposed \textsf{R} package is introduced in Section \ref{sec:proposal}, where the analysis of a benchmark dataset is discussed.
+The different proposals available in the literature on finite mixtures of linear quantile regression models are described in Section ``\textit{Modeling alternatives}'', where the case of TC, TV, and the combination of TC and TV random coefficients are discussed.
+ML estimation is reviewed in Section ``\textit{Model estimation and inference}'', where details of the EM algorithm and the bootstrap procedure for standard error estimation are described.
+The proposed \textsf{R} package is presented in Section ``\textit{The \texttt{lqmix} \textsf{R} package}'', where the analysis of a benchmark dataset is discussed.
 The last section contains some concluding remarks.